opendatakosovo/flask-api-app-framework/README.md

 ```

 #### Create New Virtual Host
-**IMPORTANT:** In production we are deploying this app under opendatakosovo.org domain so we are just adding a new virtual host to the *opendatakosovo.org.conf* file.
-The following instructions do not apply in our case but we still include them for documentation purposes on how to set this up from scratch:

 Copy default virtual host config file to create new file specific to the project:
 ```
 sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/kreotive.com.conf